dirtman/ibapi/doc/fixedaddress:get.md

 ## OPTIONS - General

-- -V &lt;view>, --View=&lt;view>:
+- -V &lt;network\_view>, --View=&lt;network\_view>:

-    Specify the view for the new record.
-Default: "default".

-- -D, --Disable:

-    Disable the new record.
-Default: false.

-- -T &lt;targetType>, --TargetType=&lt;targetType>:

-    Specify the target type for the Alias record.
-Default: A record.

-- -c &lt;comment>, --Comment=&lt;comment>:

-    Specify the comment for the new record.
-    Alternatively, you can specify this via the --fields option.
-    Default: "ibapi:alias:add".
+    Specify the network\_view of the record to fetch.
+Specify "any" to search for records in all network\_views.
+Default: "any".

 - -F &lt;fields>, --Fields=&lt;fields>:

-    Specify fields and corresponding values for the new record.
-For instance:
-    "comment=RT100931",view=default,ttl=900".
+    Specify a comma-separated list of field name/value pairs to restrict the record(s) fetched.

+- -R &lt;return\_fields>, --rFields=&lt;return\_fields>:

+    Specify additional fields to show when in Verbose mode.

-- -f &lt;filename>, --Filename=&lt;filename>:
+- -f &lt;filename>, --filename=&lt;filename>:

-    Specify a filename containing a list of Alias records to create.
+    Specify a filename containing a list of fixedaddress records to get.
-    Each line should contain a hostname and a target, separated by one or more spaces.
+    Each line should contain an IPv4 address and/or a MAC address, in either order, separated by one or more spaces.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".

-- -C, --Check:

-    Before creating a new record, check if any "related" records already exist, and if so do not create the new record.
-    Related records are those that share the same name and/or content.
-    Default: false.
+- -r &lt;obj\_ref>, --Ref=&lt;obj\_ref>:

+    Instead of showing the name and content of the fetched record(s), show the object reference of each record.

 ## OPTIONS - API Options